tweag/cardano-peras/dashboard/design.md

 * `K = (2160 + 90 * B) / f / U`
 * `k = 2160 + 90 * B`

+There is no justification for those formulas in the source code.
+Maybe more information can be found in various Peras papers, especially about that `90 * B`.

 ## Stats formulas

 TODO